Blog

 Finance

 AI predictive analytics can be used in finance to spot unusual patterns in transactions.
 If there are strange patterns, AI can analyze them for fraud detection and risk management.
 This helps spot risky customer behavior early on before it escalates and hurts your profitability.
+Incorporating screening for AML can further enhance this process by detecting suspicious activities more efficiently.

 Retail